What Constitutes a Wrongful Repossession In California?

 Sometimes the lender may take possession of your car before the agreed payment date.
 In that case, there is wrongful repossession.
 You should engage a licensed lawyer to review the conditions for repossession to ensure there was a default.

 Wrongful repossession is a crime in California, and you can claim compensation.
 DoNotPay can help you file a complaint letter against these agencies and reclaim your vehicle.
 Sometimes the company representatives may not respond to your complaints, frustrating your efforts.
-In that case, you can sue them with the DoNotPay Sue Now Product.
+In that case, you can send demand letters to them with the DoNotPay Complaint Letters product.

 Before then, let's see how you can redeem your car from repossession companies.